gaetanserre/LIPO/README.md

 - [LIPO+](https://www.ipol.im/pub/pre/469/)
 - [AdaLIPO+](https://www.ipol.im/pub/pre/469/)

-LIPO+ and AdaLIPO+ are empirical enhancements introduced of LIPO and AdaLIPO, introduced in the paper [Experimental Improvements of Global Optimization Algorithms for Lipschitz Functions](https://www.ipol.im/pub/pre/469/).
+LIPO+ and AdaLIPO+ are empirical enhancements introduced of LIPO and AdaLIPO, introduced in the paper [LIPO+: Frugal Global Optimization for Lipschitz Functions](https://dl.acm.org/doi/full/10.1145/3688671.3688763).
 A demo of these algorithms is available on the [IPOL website](https://ipolcore.ipol.im/demo/clientApp/demo.html?id=469).

 ### Usage